DaftHunk/Portraits-Portraits-Everywhere/README.md

 Version History:

 V1.02 24/07/2021
-- Added new content & russian translation: by skusha
+- Added new content & russian translation: by tipun & arcanecoast.ru
 - Replaced some portraits with new one: by Greener
 - Added french translation: by Daft Hunk